 - Sleep a minimum of 8 hours daily to allow your body time to recuperate.

 These are some of the basic items that your quarantine lockdown kit should have.
 We recommend storing enough of these supplies to last your family at least a month.

 - Long-term food storage: Food shortages are bound to happen when a pandemic is declared and people become panicked.
 Having a minimum stockpile of two weeks or more worth of food will allow you to take the preventative quarantine measures while not having to worry about encountering empty store-shelves.
-Consider buying freeze-dried food which lasts 25 or more years, or download our list of long-lasting foods which can be bought at the store.
+Consider buying freeze-dried food that lasts 25 or more years.

 - Long-term water storage: Water is an essential part of your preparedness supplies.
 It’s necessary for drinking, hygiene, and sanitation.
 While a pandemic alone might not cause a water shortage, you should still have plenty in storage.
 Check out our water tank options here!

 - Stove kit, or another reliable method of boiling water and preparing food.
 Here’s a convenient stove solution that is safe for both indoor and outdoor use.

 - PPE’s: Personal Protection Equipment, such as disposable N95, surgical or dust masks, face shields, disposable gloves, etc. If you wear a cloth mask, you should wash it daily.